Friday, April 12, 2019

 10 a.m. - 2 p.m.

 Challenge your skills at spotting energy foes, conduct water quality experiments, plant your own garbage garden and create your own water filter to take home with you!
 Meet members of environmental awareness organizations and businesses from around the state who will be available to show you the latest, greatest and simplest ways to reduce, reuse and recycle.

-Innovative Hoosier students are invited to get involved in becoming the solution to global climate issues.
-Students can submit science fair projects on a range of topics including aquaculture, vermiculture, composting, social awareness, urban farming, alternative fuel and recycling initiatives in their schools and communities.
+Innovative Hoosier students are invited to be part of the solution to environmental issues.
+Students can submit projects on a range of small to big initiatives including aquaculture, vermiculture, composting, social awareness, urban farming, alternative fuel, and recycling programs in their schools and communities.

 There is no fee for submitting a project, and the event is free for K-12 students and teachers/chaperones to attend.